Experimental violation of the Leggett-Garg inequality under decoherence: Results

-We further consider the decoherence evolution case, which is achieved by increasing the thickness of quartz plates q.
-In such case, the frequency spectrum of the photon is considered as a Gaussian amplitude function $f(\omega)$ with the central frequency $\omega_{0}$ corresponding to the central wavelength 0.78 $\mu$m and frequency spread $\sigma$.
-After the photon passes through the quartz plates with thickness $L$, for a special frequency $\omega$, the induced relative phase is $\alpha\omega$, where $\alpha=L\Delta n/c$. $c$ represents the velocity of the photon in the vacuum and $\Delta n$ is the difference between the indices of refraction of ordinary and extraordinary light.
-Consider the contribution of all the frequencies, the final form of the L-G inequality can be written as
+We further consider the decoherence evolution case, which is achieved by increasing the thickness of quartz plates.
+In this case, the frequency spectrum of the photon is considered as a Gaussian amplitude function $f(\omega)$ with the central frequency $\omega_{0}$ corresponding to the central wavelength 0.78 $\mu$m and frequency spread $\sigma$.
+For a special frequency $\omega$, after the photon passes through the quartz plates with thickness $L$, the induced relative phase is $\gamma\omega$, where $\gamma=L\Delta n/c$. $c$ represents the velocity of the photon in the vacuum and $\Delta n$ is the difference between the indices of refraction of ordinary and extraordinary light.
+With a trace over all the frequency modes, the final forms of LG inequalities can be written as

-We can find that when the thickness $L$ is small and the second small quantity is neglected, equations (\ref{eq:decoherence1}) and (\ref{eq:decoherence2}) trends to (\ref{eq:coherence1}) and (\ref{eq:coherence2}), respectively.
-From the deduction above, we can find $K(t_{1},t_{2})=K(t_{2},t_{3})$, which is the same as the result with the additional stationary assumption \cite{Huelga95,Huelga97} and have been verified in the experiment of measurement induced quantum coherence recovery \cite{Xu09}.
-In this experiment, we use this relationship directly.